-52% increase in Revenue Material changes in the income statement are mainly attributable to the Club's adoption of new protocols and practice during the pandemic.
-During 2022, the Club focused its revenue generation from its specialty restaurants, private dining, and minor events, which also resulted in a 29% increase in sale of goods.
-Service income generated from sports and recreation significantly increased by 72% due to the lesser limitations set by the Club for its facilities in accordance with the changes in the IATF protocol.
+33% increase in Revenue

+Material changes in the income statement are mainly attributable to the Club's adaptation of new protocols and practice during the pandemic.
+During 2023, the Club focused its revenue generation from its specialty restaurants, private dining, and major events and start to offer the big events and banquet which significantly increase as compare to same period in 2022 reason for the 34% increase in sale of goods.
+Service income generated from sports and recreation significantly increased by 53% due to the lesser limitations set by the Club for its facilities in connection with the changes in the IATF protocol.
+Additional revenue were also derived from the rental of villa starting last quarter of 2022.
+The foot traffic in 2023 from January to March has increased by 33% as compared to the same period in 2022.